 There is an easy way to determine if you are overweight.
 You can do it by calculating your body mass index, which is your weight in kilograms divided by your height in square meters (kg/m2).

-The World Health Organization defines being overweight as having a BMI equal to or higher than 25, and obese as having a BMI of 30 or higher.
-For example, a person who is 190 cm tall and weighs 90 kg is nearly overweight, because they have a 24.93 BMI.
+The World Health Organization defines being overweight as having a BMI equal to or higher than 25, and obese as having a 30 or higher BMI.
+For example, a 190 cm tall person who weighs 90 kg is nearly overweight because they have a 24.93 BMI.

 2. The most common cause of obesity is consuming more calories than needed.

 When talking about what causes obesity, the statistics aren’t discussed enough.
 You can hear many athletes and bodybuilders talking about their diets that involve seemingly too many calories.
 However, these people exercise ruthlessly to spend those calories.